Benjamin Ladraa: Early life

+Ladraa was born in Umeå, Sweden.
+He was born to Jewish parents and is of Swedish-Algerian descent.

 On graduating from high school, Ladraa undertook 4 years of coursework in music before shifting to majoring in Global Studies.
 He spent a year in Japan learning Japanese.
 His interest in the plight of Palestinians arose from a friendship he developed with a Palestinian immigrant family.
 He failed to complete his university degree when his last course on Human Rights coincided with a hunger strike he participated in.
 In 2016, after a gig in Paris, he went to Nablus for three weeks, playing as drummer in a music project named "Ethno."
 During his stay he also visited Hebron, which he toured with Issa Amro's Youth Against Settlements movement and was struck particularly by the street segregation practiced by Israeli settlers there.

 Activism

 Ladraa was an employee of the Red Cross before his walk.
 Stirred by the living conditions he witnessed during a three-week trip in April 2017 to the occupied West Bank, he organized a hunger strike in solidarity with one held by 1,600 Palestinian political prisoners in Israeli jails.
 He recalled: "I was shocked by what I saw there, seeing all the walls, soldiers walking along the streets carrying M-60 machine guns.
 I heard stories about 300 children in prisons, rapes in homes".
 In 2017, Ladraa began mapping his trek from Gothenburg to Jerusalem to raise awareness to human rights violations in the West Bank; he sold all of his belongings to fund the journey, which was promoted on social media under the hashtag #WalkToPalestine.